How Much Does Property Management Cost?

 Percentage fees + hidden charges add up fast

-Property management costs between $80 and $400+ per month depending on your rent amount and fee structure.
+Property managers charge between $80 and $400+ per month, which is how much a property manager costs depending on your rent amount and fee structure.
 The industry standard is 8–12% of monthly rent collected for ongoing management, plus a one-time tenant placement fee of 50–100% of one month's rent.
 Flat fee managers charge a fixed amount — typically $100–$200/month — regardless of your rent level.

 But the headline rate only tells part of the story.
 Below, we break down every fee you might encounter — including the ones most managers don't mention upfront.